cakeng/clap2mains/README.md

 # clap2mains
 Clap to turn On/Off mains powered devices.
 Uses attiny13 uC and moc3061 triac.

-Two claps (Or any sound pulses) with a short interval will trigger the triac to turn On/Off.
+Two claps (Or any sound pulses) within a short interval will trigger the triac to turn On/Off.

 Schemetics / PCB files : https://easyeda.com/cakeng/clapmains